HELL IN HEAVEN? HEAVEN IN HELL? (A-3)

 There are many mansions in the Father’s house, many degrees in glory, and many ranks of saints as well as of angels.
 There is such a thing as being saved with loss, such a thing as missing our crowns even though we may get to heaven.
 There are also many “virgins,” real virgins, who go and buy, and come at length with deficiencies repaired, but are in readiness too late to be admitted to the place and honor of the queen.

 …But still, they are approved and justified before God, which is in itself a great, high, and glorious attainment.
-To stand before God approved and blameless from the midst of a condemned world-a world given over to the powers of perdition by reason of its unbelief and sins-a world which has become the theater of all the consummated wickedness of the ages-a world in which it is death to wear any badge or adhere to any profession contrary to the mark of the antichrist, is an achievement of grace and faithfulness in which there may well be mighty exultation. (adapted from The Apocalypse: Lectures on the Book of Revelation by Joseph A. Seiss, originally published in three volumes, 1870-1844)
+To stand before God approved and blameless from the midst of a condemned world – a world given over to the powers of perdition by reason of its unbelief and sins – a world which has become the theater of all the consummated wickedness of the ages – a world in which it is death to wear any badge or adhere to any profession contrary to the mark of the antichrist, is an achievement of grace and faithfulness in which there may well be mighty exultation.

-A similar exhortation was given to the church in Thyatira: “and he who overcomes, and keeps My works until the end, to him I will give power over the nations.”
-(2:26) To overcome by coming to the Lord is a great thing, but to keep God’s “works to the end” is even greater.
+Continuing with Christ’s messages to the seven Churches, to the Church in Thyatira Christ said, “And he who overcomes, and keeps My works until the end, to him I will give power over the nations.”
+(Revelation 2:26) To overcome by coming to the Lord is a great thing, but to keep God’s “works to the end” and to “be faithful unto death” is even greater.

 And to the church in Sardis, Christ says that those “who have not defiled their garments… shall walk with Me in white, for they are worthy.”
-(2:26)
+(Revelation 3:4) To “walk” with Christ implies a degree of intimacy and usefulness that other believers are not partaking of.
+The implication here is that some who were born again would defile their garments and would not keep God’s works to the end.

-Prior to Christ’s coming, this certainty of salvation, this guarantee of being “written in the Book of life”, was not there.
-(Revelation 20:15) When Moses came before the Lord to intercede for the children of Israel after they had made the golden calf, he offered himself: “blot me out of Your book which You have written.”
+Prior to Christ’s coming, the certainty of salvation, this guarantee of entrance into the Heavenly Kingdom was lacking.
+Keeping the Law could benefit a person during their earthly life, but it held no promise for the Afterlife.
+When Moses came before the Lord to intercede for the children of Israel after they had made the golden calf, he offered himself: “blot me out of Your book which You have written.”
 But the Lord answered, “Whoever has sinned against Me, I will blot him out of My book.”
 (Exodus 32:32-33)

 King David made a similar observation: “Let them [those who hate me without cause] be blotted out of the book of the living; let them not be enrolled among the righteous.”
-(Psalm 69:28, ESV) That was the order of the day back then: a person’s wrong decisions and lifestyle could cause him to be erased out of the Book of Life.
+(Psalm 69:28, ESV) A person’s wrong decisions and lifestyle divides them from those who have stayed true, and they wind up being erased out of the Book of Life.

-Presumably, for babies, or those who die early in life, those who lack the moral capacity to knowingly sin against God, they cannot be blotted out from the Book of Life.
-But later on, depending on a person’s life decisions, his name may be kept or it may be blotted out.
+Presumably, for babies, or those who die early in life, those who lack the moral capacity to knowingly sin against God, they cannot be denied entrance into the Heavenly Realm.
+However, they have lacked the opportunity to gain the precious experience of the earthly life.
 How or when a person crosses that threshold of sinning against God, only God knows.
 But probably it happens to everyone, “for all have sinned and fall short of the glory of God.”
 (Romans 3:23)

 But thankfully, we can be “born again”.
 Jesus explained in no uncertain terms,